5l1v3r1/Memorize-Game/README.md

 # 🎮 Memorize Game 🎮
-🎮 A game where the user needs to memorize different Shapes and Colors, where the difficulty gets harder with each Round 🎮
+🎮 A Game where the user needs to memorize different Shapes and Colors, where the difficulty gets harder with each Round 🎮